-(7) traffic control including, but not limited to, pedestrian and vehicular traffic;

-(8) odor, pursuant to Article 13-E of the Public Health Law and the Clean Indoor Air Act;

-(9) noise; and
+- (7) (5)traffic control including, but not limited to, pedestrian and vehicular traffic; - (6) odor, consistent with pursuant to Article 13-E of the Public Health Law-Article 13-E and the Clean Indoor Air Act; - (9) (7) noise; and

-(10) distance requirements between the retail dispensary, microbusiness, or ROD and a public youth facility, provided, however, that such distance requirement is no greater than 500 feet from the retail dispensary, microbusiness, or ROD.
-The distance requirements for public youth facility shall not apply to licensees operating pursuant to Part 116 of this Title.
+(10) (8)distance requirements between a licensed premisesthe retail dispensary, microbusiness, or ROD and a communitypublic youth facility, provided, however, that such distance requirement is no greater than 500 feet from the licensed premises and the communityretail dispensary, microbusiness, or ROD.
+The distance requirements for public youth facility.
+This provision shall not apply to licensees operating pursuant to Part 116 of this Title.